phijor/phijor.github.io/src/tutorials/agda-development-nix-flakes/03-project-skeleton.md

 1. ...assign a name for later use...

 1. ...and then create an [Overlay][nix-overlay] that contains one attribute `${name}` (i.e. `"playground"`).
-Overlays are Nixpkgs's way of extending the package index by new packages or patching existing ones.
+Overlays are `nixpkgs`'s way of extending the package index with new packages or patching existing ones.

-1. We assign an attribute set to the key `${name}` which contains one package built from a nix expressions in the file `./playground.nix`.
+1. We assign an attribute set to the key `${name}` which contains one package built from a Nix expression in the file `./playground.nix`.
    This file contains the actual definition of our package, and we'll go over it [later](./04-type-checking.md).

-1. To return the package in a format that `nix` expects, we use the library function `simpleFlake` to put our package together:
+1. To return the package in a format that `nix` expects, we use the library function `simpleFlake` that puts our package together:
    We specify which snapshot of `nixpkgs` to use, what the name of our package is, which overlay to use (this contains our package),